actmd/abraham/README.md

 * Define tour content with simple YAML files, in any/many languages.
 * Organize tours by controller and action.
-* Trigger tours automatically on page load or manually via JavaScript event.
+* Trigger tours automatically on page load or manually via JavaScript method.
 * Built with the [Shepherd JS](https://shepherdjs.dev/) library.
 Plays nicely with Turbolinks.
-* Ships with two basic CSS themes (default & dark) -- or write your own
+* Ships with two basic CSS themes (default & dark) — or write your own

 ## Requirements